Is the exercise test painful or uncomfortable?

 Are there any special preparations before or after the exercise test?

-The child must not intake any caffeine that day and should not eat, or may eat a light meal two hours before the test.
-The child should come prepared to do exercise in comfortable clothing and sneakers.
-You can continue your home medication(s) unless instructed not to by your doctor.
+The patient must not intake any caffeine the day prior to the test and should not eat or may eat a light meal two hours before the test.
+The patient must come prepared to do exercise in comfortable clothing and sneakers.
+You can continue your home medication(s) unless instructed not to take medication(s) by your doctor.

 Who performs the exercise test?